 - > 90%: Danger Zone, Red Line Zone (you should stay in this zone for a maximum of 30-60 seconds at a time)

-But of course in icTrainer you can “just” ride routes (GPX tracks) and then see exactly what you have achieved and how fast you have been on the road.
+But of course you can also simply “only” drive routes in icTrainer (either as real routes with video or your own GPX tracks) and then see exactly what performance you have achieved and how fast you were on the road.